-Bighorn sheep may not seem too exciting at first glance.
-But wait until you get to know them better: with their amazing climbing talent, spectacular horns, and ability to live in some of the world's steepest, most forbidding habitats, they are worthy of our attention and appreciation.
+Bighorn sheep may not seem exciting at first glance.
+But wait until you get to know them better!
+They have amazing climbing talent, spectacular horns, and can live in some of the world's steepest, most forbidding habitats.
+Bighorns are worthy of attention and appreciation.

-The current range for Peninsular bighorn sheep in the United States is from the San Jacinto Mountains near Palm Springs, California, to the United States-Mexico border.
+The current range for Peninsular bighorn sheep is from the San Jacinto Mountains near Palm Springs, California, to the U.S.-Mexico border.
 The surefooted sheep walk on two toes—the third and fourth—on each foot.
-The bottoms of their feet are very soft, giving them the ability to climb on rocks with a secure foothold.
+The bottom of each foot is soft, giving them the ability to climb on rocks with a secure foothold.